developerphilosophy/simple-logger/Readme.md

 All the methods are asynchronous as we writing the logs to a file which is an async operation and returns a promise.

+**NOTE: Staring version 1.0.0 methods will no longer return promises**

+Instead of returning promises, if we encounter any error writing to file.
+We are just going to log error to console.
+This is because in future version of Node unhandled promise rejection will lead to Node exiting the process with non-zero error code.
+We don't want you to wrap every logging action with try and catch and add clutter to the code.

 #### **Debug**

 Prints **DEBUG** in front the logs.
 Sample output: